Found a baby hedgehog

 Keep the hedgehog somewhere warm and quiet and take it to your nearest wildlife rehabilitator as soon as possible.

-It’s often faster to take an animal to a wildlife rehabilitator yourself, as your nearest RSPCA officer may be out of the area attending other calls.
-If you are unable to transport the hedgehog, please call 0300 1234 999.
+It’s often faster to take an animal to a wildlife rehabilitator yourself, as your our officers may be out of the area attending other calls.
+If you're unable to transport the hedgehog, please contact us.